markusunger/200_OK_admin/case-study.md

 _200 OK_ falls right between the PaaS and BaaS definitions.
 By providing a backend with a predefined yet long-established architecture (in the form of _REST_, see the next section) _200 OK_ holds a few unique advantages over a more complex BaaS like Google's Firebase or Amazon Amplify.
 Those services are closed-source platforms whose features are determined completely by the provider itself.
 Implementation details are mostly hidden behind the respective SDK's interface.
 BaaS services also come with a certain learning curve: features require knowledge of the SDK and integration into the provider's ecosystem means that skills are rarely transferable between providers.
 Plus, the additional learning curve of how to use the BaaS is determined by the quality of its documentation and the complexity of its API.

 In contrast, _200 OK_ provides a feature set focused on the pure data storage and management functionality.
-It also closely follows the popular REST (_Representational State Transfer_) model for providing a simple but powerful interface that is in wide use across the web development world.
+It also closely follows the popular REST (_Representational State Transfer_) architecture model for providing a simple but powerful interface that is in wide use across the web development world.
 It retains the general benefits of abstraction that a BaaS offers but has greatly reduced setup times and requires almost no prerequisite user knowledge.

 ## Providing a REST interface